deficollective/defiscan/src/content/protocols/morpho.md

 # Dependencies

-Morpho markets are configured with an external price oracle based on which the solvency of a position is established.
+Morpho Markets are configured with an external price oracle based on which the solvency of a position is established.
 Market creators are free in chosing an appropriate price oracle implementation.
 However, once created, the feed cannot be updated.
 The Morpho protocol facilitates the creation of price oracles, and markets, with the `MorphoChainlinkOracleV2Factory`.
 This factory creates new price oracles which are compliant with Chainlink's Aggregator Interface.
 Thereby, the factory makes important assumptions on the liveness and validity of prices returned by the feed as documented in the source code as follows: